FedMG/FedMG/README.md

        👨‍🎓 I'm pursuing a bachelor's degree in Data Science 📊 at UBA.
      </li>
      <li>
-      🎮 I Like videogames, I'm learning japanese 📖, and I started going to the gym 🏋️‍♂
+      🎮 I love outdoor activities.
+I Like videogames, I'm learning japanese 📖, I also like to go to the gym 🏋️‍♂
      </li>
    <ul>
 </div>